Elizabeth Stevenson (academic): Career

 Stevenson began her career at Southern Bell during the 1940s.
 She also worked for the War Production Board and War Assets Administration by 1947.
 The following year, she joined the Atlanta Public Library as an assistant and remained there until 1956.
 From the early 1960s to late 1970s, Stevenson was a secretary at Emory University.
-In 1976, she was the "first female faculty member" at the Institute for the Liberal Arts with Emory.
+In 1975, she was the "first female faculty member" at the Institute for the Liberal Arts with Emory.
 Stevenson remained at the university until her retirement in 1986 and given the title of emeritus.

-As an author, Stevenson wrote about Henry James with her 1949 book titled The Crooked Corridor: A Study of Henry James.
+As an author, Stevenson wrote about Henry James's publications with her 1949 book titled The Crooked Corridor: A Study of Henry James.
 In 1955, Stevenson moved on to Henry Adams with Henry Adams: A Biography.
 Stevenson continued her publications on Adams as the editor for A Henry Adams Reader during 1958.
 In 1960, Stevenson was chosen to work as a judge for the National Book Award for Nonfiction.

 She then moved on to Lafcadio Hearn when she released Lafcadio Hearn: A Biography the following year.
 As a contributor, she was a part of Pride and Prejudices 1962 re-release.
 She expanded her writings in 1967 with the release of Babbitts and Bohemians: The American 1920s.
 Her book on Frederick Law Olmsted, Park Maker: A Life of Frederick Law Olmsted, was released ten years later.

 During 1979, Stevenson planned to use the history of Montana as the subject of her publication.
 Stevenson continued to write with her 1994 book titled Figures in a Western Landscape: Men and Women of the Northern Rockies.
 Some people in her book included Calamity Jane, Osborne Russell and Pretty Shield.